AvEgA-ChuDoTvoreC/git-sitemap/README.rst

 This project should help you with smth!

-work only on limited sites for example neurobotics.ru
+Work with limited sites for example: neurobotics.ru
 =====================================================

-other site so so))
+other site: so so :))

 ======